 - In order to reduce our on-site emissions, BMW will be providing us with a small fleet of electric vehicles which will be used to transport artists around the site to their performances.

 - In 2010 Worthy Farm installed 1500 square meters of solar panels on the roof of the cattle shed.
 The 1,316 roof-mounted solar panels makes this one of the largest privately owned solar photovoltaic systems in the country.
 The solar farm saves about 100 tonnes of carbon dioxide emissions each year, generating 205,700kWh of energy – enough electricity to meet the annual demand of 40 average households.

-- The Green Fields, including the 1000-capacity Croissant Neuf stage, are run entirely on solar and wind power.
+- Since their inception in 1984, The Green Fields – including the 1000-capacity Croissant Neuf stage – have continued to be run on renewable solar, wind and pedal power.

 - Glastonbury Festival offices on Worthy Farm are heated by a ground source heat pump.

 - 185 low energy led tower lights are used on site.

 Improving infrastructure to cut down on transport emissions.